March 19

 India and Bangladesh solidified their post-war alliance by signing the Treaty of Friendship, Cooperation, and Peace in Dhaka.
 This agreement formally committed both nations to mutual defense and non-aggression, tethering Bangladesh’s sovereignty to Indian security interests and ending the immediate geopolitical uncertainty following the 1971 liberation war.

-Israel's three-day invasion of southern Lebanon killed 1,100 people and displaced 250,000 more — but Prime Minister M…
+Israel's invasion of southern Lebanon killed over 1,100 people and displaced 250,000 in just three days, but Prime Mi…

 C-SPAN began broadcasting daily House of Representatives proceedings, pulling the legislative process out of the shad…